jtorgan/jmeter_plugin/readme.txt

 - Disk I/O reads/writes (ops)
 - JMX memory heap, pools commited/usage; gc time; class loaded;

 Formats of the file to aggregate  results:
 ==========================================
 The first line must contain the titles of columns.
 Delimiter - \t
+Label is the same test/sample name;
+If thread groups are used; label must have format: <thread_group_name>:<label>
+Don't end a label name with 'Total'!

 1) Simplest format for result file: startTime	spendTime	label	....